pyarmak/entrada-1x-docs/user/docs/gradebook/reporting.md

 #Viewing and Reporting on Gradebooks
-Entrada offers users a variety of ways to view and extract information about assessments and grades.
-From viewing learner results to examining the balance of objectives on an assessment, Entrada's tools and reports can help faculty make important decisions about student progress and their school wide assessment plan.
+Elentra offers users a variety of ways to view and extract information about assessments and grades.
+From viewing learner results to examining the balance of objectives on an assessment, Elentra's tools and reports can help faculty make important decisions about student progress and their school wide assessment plan.

 #How to see an overview of grades within a course
 * Navigate to Admin>Manage Gradebook.